jimvdl/rs-cache/README.md

 ## License
-RS-Cache is distributed under the terms of the MIT license.
+`rs-cache` is distributed under the terms of the MIT license.

 See [LICENSE](LICENSE) for details.